ZakariaHjija/hair_segmentation/README.md

  * We're also considering using descriptors featured engineered from dataset as input to our models ( HOG , LBP ) to see if that improves the models performance

  * Try other models .

+ * 01/12/2025  , learning rate scheduling , num of epochs different for non augmented ( 50 ) and augmented ( 100 ) , make visualizations that
 ## Data augmentation

 <img width="1539" height="800" alt="dataset_sample_augmented" src="https://github.com/user-attachments/assets/ba03e700-868b-449b-96d7-9adffaad5c9d" />